The Way the Crow Flies: Reception

 The Way the Crow Flies was nominated for the 2003 Scotiabank Giller Prize and for the 2004 Lambda Literary Awards.
 The Book of the Month club selected it for distribution.

-Overall, the book received mostly positive reviews.
+The book was well-reviewed.
 In The Guardian, Aida Edemariam wrote that "the novel is a thriller, too, as tightly wrought and formal as a Hitchcock storyboard, all the way to the sudden vertiginous surprise at the end".
-However, Edemariam stated, "MacDonald can be heavy-handed with the historical context, especially in the clunky first chapter".
+Edemariam had criticisms: "MacDonald can be heavy-handed with the historical context, especially in the clunky first chapter".
 Edemariam concluded that "The Way the Crow Flies is, in the end, moving and compulsively readable".
-Writing for the Canadian magazine Quill & Quire, Bronwyn Drainie stated that "for the most part, this is an engrossing and ingeniously plotted portrait of a 'perfect' 1960s Canadian family coming to terms with all its imperfections".
+Writing for the Canadian magazine Quill & Quire, Bronwyn Drainie said that "for the most part, this is an engrossing and ingeniously plotted portrait of a 'perfect' 1960s Canadian family coming to terms with all its imperfections".
 Drainie wrote that, while "the first three-quarters of The Way the Crow Flies are solid and captivating, the final quarter [is] a somewhat disappointing and navel-gazing denouement".